 5. Get Happy – I recently became incredibly aware of how happy I actually am with my life – No sugar in the world can make pure happiness any better.
 Was I using sugar as a happy fix before I realized this?
 My acupuncturist said that craving Chocolate is a symptom of wanting more love in your life.
 If that’s true – Love yourself as much as you can and you will find people who love you back.
 Find out what makes you happy and then do it.
 Put everything else aside until you find it – including fear!
 Before embarking on this post, I thought about the only other time I stopped craving sugar.
 It happened about 4 years ago when I was going through a very difficult time in my life and experienced extreme anxiety which eventually led to depression.
 My anxiety had gotten so bad, that I completely lost my taste for sugar, months went by with no fruits, dessert or anything sweet.
 I had bowls of cheerios and peanut butter sandwiches for every meal for weeks.
 I also lost my ability to concentrate and thus lost the desire for cooking and my other hobbies too.
 I know that isn’t happening to me now.
 Thank God.
 Luckily, I have rebounded completely from that period in my life.
 I am grateful for the experience nonetheless, as this is where my holistic nutrition and alternative medicine journey began.
 And I am absolutely elated to be sharing all the knowledge I have gained and my personal experiences with you!

-Good luck in your journey!
+If you know someone who has a sweet tooth – share this post with them.
 I’d love to hear from you on how you deal with cravings, being it sugar or something else.
 Write to me!
 Hearing from you here or on my Fan Page is an absolute JOY in my life!
+Good luck in your journey.